vishwas-hegde/vishwas-hegde.github.io/_pages/about.md

     <p>01609, USA</p>
     <p></p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+As a robotics graduate student at Worcester Polytechnic Institute (WPI), I am pursuing my passion for Robotics and Automation.
+I currently work at Rapiscan Systems as Computer Vision/Deep Learning intern to leverage generative models for image super resolution and reconstruction.
+My academic research explores machine learning based motion planning to adaptively finetune planners based on workspace and optimize planner time for robotic arms.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+Prior to joining WPI, I gained substantial experience in Smart Factory Solutions and Manufacturing Execution Systems (MES) at Saint-Gobain India Private Limited - Glass Business.
+I built a SCADA system for a Windows manufacturing plant on Ignition platform, and integrated machine data and production data with MES software.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am actively seeking full-time roles starting May 2025 to explore and apply my diverse skill-set in Robotics, AI, and Automation, and to contribute to innovative and impactful projects.
+I am eager to learn from industry experts and to collaborate with cross-functional teams to solve real-world problems.